a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v1.md

 ---
-title: Transducers Crash Course for rubico V1
+title: Transducers Crash Course for Rubico V1
-author: Richard Tong, CTO and Co-Founder of Claimyr Inc.
+author: Richard Yufei Tong, King of Software at CLOUT
 date: 2020-10-02
+updated: 2026-01-31
 path: /blog/transducers-crash-course-rubico-v1
-description: A crash course in transducers for rubico v1
+description: A crash course in transducers for Rubico v1
 ---

 Transducers enable composable and memory efficient wrangling of very large or even infinite sets of data.
 With transducers, each item of the data is transformed by all operations in a single pass, as opposed to the data having to go through batch transformations one operation at a time.